1970 Husqvarna 400 Cross custom Built by

-Update 1/27/2013 Spoke briefly with Mike Bihari, his dad, Joe, is the founder of the CAMCO company making the grips found on this bike.
-He also made titanium handlebars so the ones on this bike may have been made by CAMCO.
-Mike will have his dad look at this bike to see if he can give me some lead on who built the bike.
+Update 1/27/2013 Spoke briefly with Mike Bihari.
+His dad is the founder of the CAMCO company who manufacture the grips found on this bike.
+He also made titanium handlebars, so the ones on this bike, may have been made by CAMCO.

-Update 11/30/2012 Engine dismantled and case be sent for X-ray to see if we can get the original engine number off case.
+Update 11/30/2012 Engine dismantled and case be sent for X-ray, to see if we can get the original engine number off the case.
 Unfortunately no results.
 Original number ground down leaving no evidence.

 Update 11/30/2012 Found engraved number on crankshaft, not Husqvarna.
-The number start with letters EG if any knows of someone balancing cranks in the day.
+The number is EG27267 .
+If any knows of someone balancing cranks in the day.

 Update 1/13/2011 Added more evidence from several documents from Edison Dye records to bottom of this page.
-You will see the evidence that there is to much of a coincedence.
 1/22/71 being most important with rare titanium bars and other parts matching right up with the bike.

 Update: 1/1/2011 Email from Don Rickman.
 The frame was not modified by them